How to define your power drive system for maximum Uptime?

 Further down the road we can facilitate informed decision-making by offering you our independent advice and support for any of the following tasks:

-- Setup of the project plan presentation.
+- Develop the project plan presentation.

-- Internal and external pre-bid meetings.
+- Set-up and coordinate internal and external pre-bid meetings.

-- Set-up of invitation to bid.
+- Set-up of invitation to bid with Engineering, Procurement and Contracting companies and/or vendors.

-- Site acceptance tests requirements.
+- Define Site Acceptance Tests (SAT) requirements.

 Get Expert Guidance Today